Free iPhone California 2026: Real Eligibility & Providers

 How long does approval take?

 After your provider starts the request and you return the pink envelope application, approval can be as fast as a few business days if your information matches program records.
 It can take longer if proof documents are missing, unclear, or mailed close to the deadline.
-See the full timeline.
+For the basic process, use our how it works guide.

 Can I keep my current phone number?